Clippers traveling a rutted playoff road, again - WTMJ

 Game 3 is Thursday night at Staples Center.
 The Clippers are a 1-point favorite, according to FanDuel Sportsbook.

-Whether five-time All-Star Kawhi Leonard returns for the Clippers from a right knee injury remains to be seen.
+Five-time All-Star Kawhi Leonard remains out with a right knee injury, the Clippers tweeted Wednesday.
 He was hurt in Game 4 against Utah.
 Leonard stayed back in LA to rehab while the team lost in Phoenix.

-Chris Paul reportedly intends to play for the Suns after being sidelined for the first two games of the series while in the league’s health and safety protocols.
+Chris Paul is listed as probable in the league’s injury report to play for the Suns after being sidelined for the first two games of the series while in the league’s health and safety protocols.

 “It’s going to be that much tougher,” Paul George said about Paul’s impending return.